An Enemy of the People: Adaptations

 A new adaptation by Robert Falls, based on a 19th-century translation by Eleanor Marx, was staged at Chicago's Goodman Theatre from March - April 2018.

 In Autumn 2021, a new National Theatre of Scotland adaptation entitled simply Enemy, authored by Keiran Hurley and directed by Finn den Hertog, toured Scotland.
 The play is set in a fictional Scottish town, is written using contemporary language and makes use of innovative technical effects such as overhead projected Twitter feeds, social media comments, and video live streams.

 In 2024 at Duke of York's Theatre, Thomas Ostermeier directed an adaptation he co-wrote with Florian Borchmeyer.
 It was first staged in 2012, but was translated from German to English by Duncan Macmillan for the London performance.
 Starring Matt Smith and Jessica Brown Findlay, the adaptation converts the Act IV town meeting into an audience participation event which allows contemporary issues to be aired.

 A new adaptation by Amy Herzog on Broadway at the Circle in the Square Theatre previewed on February 27, 2024, with an opening night March 18.
 The production was directed by Sam Gold and starred Jeremy Strong, Michael Imperioli, and Victoria Pedretti.
 Strong won the Tony Award for Best Leading Actor in a Play for his performance.

+A new adaptation by Brazilian theatre director Christiane Jatahy entitled A Trial – after An Enemy of the People was commissioned jointly by Edinburgh International Festival, Festival d’Avignon, and Holland Festival who would each present it in their 2026 programmes.
+It starred and was co-written by award-winning actor Wagner Moura.
+This concept imagines the aftermath of Dr Stockmann’s declaration as an enemy of the people and sees him on trial, with the audience charged with deciding his fate.
+It received its world premiere on 25 June 2026 at the Internationaal Theater Amsterdam before going on to play in Avignon in July and the Lyceum Theatre in Edinburgh in August.